 Figure 6: XZ temperature profiles obtained from the full extent 3D model after 30 years of heat extraction.

-To better appreciate the expansion rate of the area impacted by heat extraction, we finally suggest to calculate the axial (vertical) and lateral (horizontal) heat fluxes at t = 1, t = 30 and t = 100 years of heat extraction.
-Results displayed in Fig. XXX indicate that horizontal heat flux reach steady state conditions after a year only, stabilizing at a rate of 0.8 W/m² (0.74) in the middle of the borehole, in accordance with the mathematical model presented in section XXX, and reaching 0.42 W/m² at the BHE ends.
+To appreciate better the expansion rate of the area impacted by heat extraction, we calculate the axial (vertical) and lateral (horizontal) heat fluxes at t = 1, t = 30 and t = 100 years of heat extraction.
+Results displayed in Fig. XXX indicate that horizontal heat flux reaches steady state conditions after a year only, stabilizing at a rate of 0.8 W/m² (0.74) in the middle of the borehole, in accordance with the mathematical model presented in section XXX, and reaching 0.42 W/m² at the BHE ends.
 Those constant fluxes indicate that the temperature will decline at a constant rate, and that the area of impact will keep expanding if no additional heat recharge is provided.
 It can be expected that the lateral expansion of the volume of rock depleted in heat overtime will also participate to an increase in the vertical temperature contrasts, and thus in the contribution from axial fluxes.
 Fig. XXX shows the axial fluxes keep expanding over time, suggesting a lack of recharge in the upper part of the model.
 While the upward geothermal heat flux represents a constant heat source at the bottom of the borehole, the net heat recharge above the borehole is indeed negative, both due to the effects of the geothermal gradient and to the downward fluxes induced by heat extraction.
 In addition, the proximity of the borehole to the surface makes it relatively sensitive to the condition at the boundary.
 As no heat can be source from outside the model, downward fluxes tend to expand over time as the area depleted in heat expands laterally.